conduktor/conduktor-docs/docs/guide/tutorials/configure-encryption.md

 Keys in In-Memory KMS are not persisted, this means that if you do one of the following, you won't be able to decrypt old records, loosing the data.

-- Use a gateway cluster with more than a single node
+- Use a Gateway cluster with more than a single node or
-- Or restart the Gateway
+- restart Gateway or
-- Or change the interceptor configuration
+- change the Interceptor configuration

 #### Gateway KMS